iennae/blog-1/content/posts/2020/2020-08-12-turning-raspberry-pi-into-remote-controller.md

 ![][image-05]

-It's because both the IR sender and receiver are active.
-At this time, we only need the receiver, which is for capturing the IR signals.
+It's because both the IR sender and receiver are active at the same time.
+For this exercise, we only need the receiver, which is for capturing the IR signals.
 Disable the sender part.
 Open the bootloader.

 https://gist.github.com/justinyoo/34e3470ced2641221c69ebeab6e034f7?file=13-modify-boot-config.sh

 We used to have both `gpio-ir` and `gpio-ir-tx` activated.
-As we don't need the sender part, for now, update the file like below (line #5-6).
+As we don't need the sender part for now, update the file like below (line #5-6).

 https://gist.github.com/justinyoo/34e3470ced2641221c69ebeab6e034f7?file=14-boot-config.sh&highlights=5-6